amandaleee/empty_set_personal/README.md

 problem for us by adding Django-aware syntax checker rules, avoiding false positives on things like declaring the constant `urlpatterns` as all lower-case.

+### `bandit` for security static analysis

+[bandit](https://github.com/PyCQA/bandit) is a Python static analysis tool built specifically to identify security vulnerabilities.
+It is no replacement for careful programming practices and testing, but it should hopefully narrow the chances of inadvertently introducing vulnerabilities in our work.

 ### `safety` for identifying known vulnerabilities in Python dependencies

 [safety](https://github.com/pyupio/safety) is a CLI tool we can use to check our